Table of Contents

 Google Analytics, Step-by-Step

-Google Analytics is essential for HVAC contractors who want to make sure that their websites perform the way they should.
+Google Analytics is essential for HVAC contractors who want to ensure that their websites perform as they should.
 Your HVAC websites should be your strongest tool for generating traffic, acquiring new leads, and converting customers.
 But how do you know if your website is doing all of that?

 The answer is Google Analytics.
-Certain performance indicators will let you know how your website is getting traffic, what visitors do when they get to your website, which visitors see pages of your website, and how fast your website is.
+Certain performance indicators will tell you how your website is getting traffic, what visitors do when they get to your website, which visitors see pages of your website, and how fast your website is.

 - It will show you where you can improve your website to generate more traffic